keith-gamble/ignition-flint/README.md

 3. **Saving Edits**: Save your changes in the editor to automatically re-encode and update the original JSON file.

 4. **Managing Gateway Backups**: Right-click a `.gwbk` file and choose "Open with Kindling" for direct access to backup management features.

+5. **Copying as JSON**: Use the `Copy as JSON` feature to quickly convert unicode json strings from Ignition into JSON format for easy sharing and documentation.

 ## Kindling: A Closer Look